Vegan Leather Guide

 Is vegan leather sustainable?

-The specific impact of vegan leather production depends on exactly what components are being used and how they’re processed, but it’s been shown that the carbon output can be one-third lower than that of animal-based leather on average.
-Many companies are working towards becoming carbon neutral, and those repurposing traditionally discarded scraps can boast that their processes require no additional water, fertilizers, or farming land.
+The specific impact of vegan leather production depends on exactly what components are being used and how they’re processed.
+But, it’s been shown that the carbon output can be one-third lower than that of animal-based leather on average.
+Many companies are working towards becoming carbon neutral.
+This means that the company is repurposing discarded scraps and their processes require no additional water, fertilizers, or farming land.

 World of Vegan founder Michelle Cehn and co-host Toni Okamoto dive deeper into this topic in the Vegan Clothing & Fashion episode of the Plant-Powered People Podcast.